-Osaka Nightlife vs Tokyo Nightlife
+Osaka vs Tokyo Nightlife

 Osaka is smaller than the capital of Tokyo and has a completely different, much younger vibe.

 As public transport in Japan stops running between midnight and 5am you could often find yourself stranded in a karaoke bar or paying an extortionate amount for a taxi back to your hotel.

 However, in Osaka walking back to your hotel is a real possibility and given the low crime rate in Japan, it’s relatively safe.

 Namba is the number one place in our opinion for Osaka for nightlife.
 It’s got grit, it’s filled with neon lights and clubs.

-Luckily it’s one of the best places to stay in Osaka.
+Along with great nightlife, Namba is one of the best places to stay in Osaka.

 It’s next to the Osaka station and Umeda station and has a direct connection to the Osaka loop line and Kyoto via the Hankyu line.

-It’s limited by the range of four-star hotels upwards in this region and the cost is upwards of £70 a night.
+It’s limited by the range of four-star hotels upwards in this region and the cost is upwards of 7,000JPY a night.

 Just like in the western world, the reaction from the public about LGBT individuals in Japan will vary.

 However, being LGBT in Japan is completely legal and there’s a number of different venues particularly in Osaka specifically for the LGBT community.

-Open 24 hours, 7 days a week you can cruise here for 2,000¥ for 12 hours.
+Open 24 hours, 7 days a week you can cruise here for 2,000JPY for 12 hours.
 The 12-hour visit also includes towels, a locker and a bathing robe.

-There’s no cover charge here but your first drink is 1,000¥ and 700¥ after that.
+There’s no cover charge here but your first drink is 1,000JPY and 700JPY after that.
 The bar is open from 9pm until 5am and has a wonderful atmosphere.

-Best Osaka Bars
+Best Clubs In Osaka

 Centred in the heart of Namba you’ll find this is a great place to grab a drink at the bar if you’re a solo patron or as a group if you plan to sit at a table.

 Moonshine Karaoke Bar & Hot Dogs

 A particularly great hit is the recent addition of the hot dogs to the food menu which is made from locally sourced ingredients.